1Maria/fullstackopen-2019.github.io/src/content/0/en/part0b.md

 ![](../../images/0/2e.png)

-On a small screen you might have to widen the console window to see these.
+On a small screen you might have to lengthen the console window to see these.

 Clicking the first event reveals more information on what's happening: